-Some people have a growth mindset, which means they hold an internal belief that their talents and intelligence can be developed through hard work, dedication, and a willingness to learn from mistakes.
+Growth mindset — The belief that intelligence, skills, and talent can be developed through effort, practice, and a willingness to learn from mistakes.

 Debunking Common Myths About Fixed Mindsets